excentis/ByteBlower_GUI_examples/basic_usecases/measure_max_throughput/README.md

 After the picking packet sizes, you'll need to estimate the bandwidth of the setup.
-The load configured for the FrameBlasting flow should be higher then the availabel bandwidth.
+The load configured for the FrameBlasting flow should be higher then the available bandwidth.
 An easy guess is choosing 10 Gbit/s, but it helps to be closer to the actual value.
 Straining systems way beyond their limits makes the results unreliable, it's not even unusual for devices to crash during the test.